 - The championship game will be exempt from the maximum game limit number for each sport - All games prior to the cutoff day WILL COUNT in the power rankings - If a tournament is scheduled to run after the cutoff date, those games WILL NOT COUNT in the power rankings and these games must be completed prior to the start of the MIAA tournament - Teams WILL NOT be penalized for including a placeholder TBA on the committed schedule for a contest in which they later don't qualify - The TBA placeholder game must be part of a tournament or other approved event - After the established commitment deadline, all schedules will be considered FINAL and no changes can be made. - A school shall not participate in any contest(s) not listed on a team's schedule as of the Schedule Commitment Deadline.
-Any violation of this policy will result in the team receiving a forfeit loss for each unscheduled contest played. - 34.7 Overscheduling: Any school overscheduling must forfeit the overscheduled game(s) listed on their originally committed schedule.
+Any violation of this policy will result in the team receiving a forfeit loss for each unscheduled contest played.
+Additionally, the added contest(s) may lead to overscheduling, resulting in further forfeits.
+See rule 34.7 below. - 34.7 Overscheduling: Any school overscheduling must forfeit the overscheduled game(s) listed on their originally committed schedule.
+In these instances, the school authorities shall notify in writing the principal(s) and athletic director(s) of the opposing school(s) and the Executive Director of the MIAA.

 Examples: Field Hockey is allowed 18 games but a team scheduled 19.
 That team would forfeit game #19 on their original schedule.
 Basketball is allowed 20 games but a team scheduled 22.
 That team would forfeit games 21 & 22.
 Overscheduling forfeits cannot be appealed.